List of The Blacklist characters: Aram Mojtabai

 When Liz is arrested and the Director comes to take her into custody, Aram changes the password to her cell to lock him out.
 The Director cuts off Liz's air to force Aram to give up the password.
 Aram then confronts the Director at gunpoint in a desperate attempt to stop him from taking Liz.
 She persuades Aram to stand down, but in the process, he buys enough time for Cynthia Panabaker, the White House counsel, to arrive and transfer Liz to a federal courthouse under Ressler's direct supervision.
 Aram later joins Red's team to kidnap the Director and exonerate Liz by using his computer skills to hack an elevator's controls to make it go to the wrong floor.
-The mission is a success and Liz is exonerated of all but the murder of Tom Connolly, for which she agrees to a plea of involuntary manslaughter and is set free.